spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 > The walls of the R&D corridor are lined with corkboards filled with printouts, and whiteboards covered in formulas and notes.
 The doorways open onto labs filled with distracted scientists and engineers doing their best to continue their research.
 A few offices are occupied by sleeping guards and off-duty scientists.
 Security is heavy near the entrance to the Portal Chamber.

-A pair of guards man a checkpoint near the [Cargo Tunnel](../part-3/#the-cargo-tunnel) entrance, and the [Elevator](../part-3/#elevator) door has been blockaded on this side to prevent access.
+A pair of [**#TeamEthics Guards**](../appendix-npcs/#faction-guard) man a checkpoint near the [Cargo Tunnel](../part-3/#the-cargo-tunnel) entrance, and the [Elevator](../part-3/#elevator) door has been blockaded on this side to prevent access.
 The doors at either end of the long semicircular hallway open onto Medical, and are locked, allowing access only to #TeamEthics.

 ### Portal Chamber

 The Portal chamber might be the most heavily guarded spot on the station.
+At any given time, a full squad of five [**#TeamEthics Guards**](../appendix-npcs/#faction-guard) are stationed outside the door.
 The guards are particularly vigiliant since the recent #TeamRatings raid (when they abducted the characters), and they are unlikely to gain entrance without permission from the Professor.

 Inside is a large room dominated by the portal itself: a large metal circle bristling with sensors and mechanical connections.
 The portal is currently inactive, and the chamber itself unoccupied, by order of the Professor.